MicroStrategy/rest-api-docs/docs/common-workflows/make-external-data-available/create-a-dataset-incrementally-with-multiple-requests/benefits.md

 ---
-title: Benefits of Creating a Dataset Incrementally with Multiple Requests
+title: Benefits of creating a dataset incrementally with multiple requests
 description: The benefits of creating a dataset incrementally with multiple requests.
 ---